Astros vs. Angels Player Props Betting Odds

-Kyle Tucker and Shohei Ohtani are two of the top players with prop bets available when the Houston Astros and the Los Angeles Angels play at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).
+Player prop betting options for Kyle Tucker, Shohei Ohtani and others are available in the Houston Astros-Los Angeles Angels matchup at Angel Stadium of Anaheim on Wednesday, starting at 4:07 PM ET.

 Bet on this matchup or its props with DraftKings!